‘Crypto art’ mosaic by artist Beeple sells for $69m as NFT craze escalates

 Unlike some of Beeple’s other artworks, Everydays doesn’t come with anything physical (a box, a plaque) attached.
 Nevertheless, bidding opened at $100 on February 25th.

-“The first day of bidding was one of the most magical events in my auction career,” says Noah Davis, a specialist at Christie’s who organised the sale.
+“The first day of bidding was one of the most magical events in my auction career,” said Noah Davis, a specialist at Christie’s who organised the sale.
 “I’ve never seen anything like it.”

-In the first eight minutes of bidding, Davis says, about 20 bidders pushed the work to $1 million.
-The sale’s final minutes were even wilder, with bidding and drama that unprecedented in modern auction history.
+In the first eight minutes of bidding, Mr Davis said, about 20 bidders pushed the work to $1 million.
+The sale’s final minutes were even wilder, with bidding and drama that was unprecedented in modern auction history.

 Ethereum acceptance